Bachelor of Laws

 Exit with lesser award

-Current enrolment in the final year of the James Cook University Bachelor of Laws pass degree, with an overall grade point average of 5.0 (i.e. credit average) or better.
+Current enrolment in Level 3 of the James Cook University Bachelor of Laws pass degree, with an overall grade point average of 5.0 (i.e. credit average) or better.